BeyondCy/BinaryDataset/README.md

 label image label image ......
 # Usage--Write to(The face detection dataset example offered.)

-Put different categories of pictures under different folders Specify categories and folders in your code,Like this:
+Put different categories of pictures under different folders.Specify categories and folders in your code,Like this:
 ```
 	std::vector<std::pair<int, std::string>> all(2);
 	all.at(0).first = 1;